By Chris Thomson

 How loud does the wakeup call have to be?

-Previous article by Chris Thomson:
+Previous articles by Chris Thomson:

 About the author: